 Any performance failure on the part of our existing or future manufacturers could delay any potential clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply for bulk drug substances.
-If any one of our current contract manufacturers cannot perform as agreed, we may be required to replace that manufacturer, or we may be forced to manufacture the materials ourselves, for which we may not have the capabilities or resources, or enter into an agreement with a different third-party manufacturer, which we may not be able to do on reasonable terms, if at all.
-In either scenario, our clinical trial supply could be delayed significantly as we establish alternative supply sources.
+If any one of our current contract manufacturers cannot perform as agreed, we may be required to replace that manufacturer, or we may be forced to manufacturer the materials ourselves, for which we may not have the capabilities or resources, or enter into an agreement with a different third-party manufacturer, which we may not be able to do on reasonable terms, if at all.
+In either scenario, our clinical trials supply could be delayed significantly as we establish alternative supply sources.
 In some cases, the technical skills required to manufacture budoprutug may be unique or proprietary to the original third-party manufacturer and we may have difficulty, or there may be contractual restrictions prohibiting us from, transferring such skills to a back-up or alternate supplier, or we may be unable to transfer such skills at all.
 In addition, if we are required to change third-party manufacturers for any reason, we will be required to verify that the new third-party manufacturer maintains facilities and procedures that comply with quality standards and with all applicable regulations.
 We will also need to verify, such as through a manufacturing comparability study, that any new manufacturing process will produce budoprutug according to the specifications previously submitted to the FDA or another regulatory authority.
-The delays associated with the verification of a new third-party manufacturer may possess technology related to the manufacture of budoprutug that such third-party manufacturer owns independently.
-This would increase our reliance on such third-party manufacturer or require us to obtain a license from such third-party manufacturer in order to have another third-party manufacturer manufacture budoprutug.
+The delays associated with the verification of a new third-party manufacturer could negatively affect our ability to develop or commercialize budoprutug in a timely manner or within budget.
+Furthermore, a third-party manufacturer may possess technology related to the manufacture of budoprutug that such third-party manufacturer owns independently.
+This would increase our reliance on such third-party manufacturer or require us to obtain a license from such third-pa